Complements of discriminants of real parabolic function singularities. II: The case of singularities

 \subsection{One-dimensional cohomology of the discriminant com\-ple\-ment of $P_8^1$ singularities}

 \begin{theorem} The first cohomology group of the connected component of the discriminant com\-ple\-ment in $\Xi_1$ that consists of polynomials with $\mbox{Ind} = -1$ is non-trivial. \end{theorem}

 {\it Proof.} The zero-level sets of the polynomials in this component are homeomorphic to the plane with a handle.
 Indeed, the topology of these sets remains constant along the component.
-For any polynomial $\tilde F(l)$ from the previous proof this set is obtained from the very low level sets (homeomorphic to a plane) by passing through a Morse critical point of Morse index 1.
+For any polynomial $F(l)$ from the previous proof this set is obtained from the very low level sets (homeomorphic to a plane) by passing through a Morse critical point of Morse index 1.

 Thus, the one-dimensional homology groups of all zero-level sets of class $\Xi_1$ polynomials with $\mbox{Ind}=-1$ are isomorphic to $\Z^2$.
-These homology groups form a local system over the space of all such polynomials, i.e., over the connected component under consideration.
+These homology groups form a local system over the space of all such polynomials, i.e., over the connected component of the discriminant complement under consideration.
 In particular, the fundamental group of this component acts on these groups by monodromy.
-For each $l \in L$, one basic homology class of the zero-level set of the polynomial $\tilde F_l$ is defined by the intersection of this set and the plane $\ker l$.
-When $l \in L$ runs a half of the circle $L$, the plane $\ker l$ runs a closed cycle in $\RP^2$, and the polynomial $\tilde F(l)$ runs a closed cycle in the discriminant complement.
+For each $l \in L$, one basic homology class of the zero-level set of the polynomial $F(l)$ is defined by the intersection of this set and the plane $\ker l$.
+When $l \in L$ runs a half of the circle $L$, the planes $\ker l$ \ run a closed cycle in $\RP^2$, and the polynomials $ F(l)$ run a closed cycle in the discriminant complement.
 The monodromy over the latter cycle brings our basic 1-cycle to itself with the opposite orientation.
 Thus, the half-circle $L/\Z_2$ defines non-trivial elements of the fundamental group and of the mod 2 homology group of the component. $\Box$